-The nearby Sarongan Village is an example of living side by side with other religions.
-Christianity, Islam, Hindu, Buddha are four faiths practiced in the village close to the forest.
-Houses of worship of each religious teaching are within a short distance to one another.
+The nearby Sarongan village is an example of living side by side with other religions.
+By all means, Christianity, Islam, Hinduism, and Buddha are four faiths practiced in the village close to the forest.
+Houses of worship of each religious teaching are within a short distance from one another.

-However, the villagers show great respect and tolerance with those of different faiths.
-Thanks to its zero conflict and everlasting peace, many dubs it as Pancasila Village.
-When one of them dies, everyone is busy preparing the funeral regardless of their belief.
+However, the villagers show great respect and tolerance for those of different faiths.
+Thanks to its zero conflict and everlasting peace, many dub it Pancasila village.
+When one of them deceased, everyone is busy preparing for the funeral regardless of their belief.
 They will all pray for the deceased in their own prayers to their own gods.

-As the religious tolerance in some places in Indonesia fades away, Sarongan Village seems unaffected.
+As the religious tolerance in some places in Indonesia fades away, the Sarongan village seems unaffected.
 Peace, respect, and tolerance remain the main values of this humble and quiet settlement.

 Meru Betiri National Park Opening Hours

 The National Park is open every day from 8 AM to 5 PM.
-To enter the conservation area, visitors can submit an online request through their official website.
-Or simply just filling the form in the office.
+To explore the conservation area, visitors can submit an online request through their official website.
+Or simply just filling the form in the office on the spot.